Q: CAN I GET A REFUND IF I AM UNABLE TO ATTEND?

 Q: I CANNOT ATTEND THE CONFERENCE.
 WILL YOU OFFER LIVE-STREAMING OF THE EVENT?

-A: We are planning to live-stream the evening sessions and post video content after the event.
+A: We are planning to live-stream some of the sessions and post video content after the event.

 Q: CAN MY CHURCH SIMULCAST THE EVENT?